jjcanell77/LADP--EFC/Instructions.md

 - And lastly, provide property onfiguration meaning column name, default value, nullability, Foreignkey, data type, concurrency column etc.

 #### The steps:
 Adding an entity to OnModelCreating method inside the DataContext Class we made ealier.
-Starting with FoodResource using the Totable method to specify the name of the database table that the entity should map to.
+Starting with FoodResource using the ToTable method to specify the name of the database table that the entity should map to.
 - Should look like this:
 ```
 protected override void OnModelCreating(ModelBuilder modelBuilder)